GreedyBastard/Cpp/README.md

 C++ potatoes goes here!

-Make sure you read the License file above!
 Anyone can copy, modify or distribute anything from this repository without charge.

 Every potato is for teaching purpose!